Acquisitions to the CeptsForm Library in 2019

 Note on sources: Barnes & Noble (place) sells a variety of titles, some at lowprices.
 Half-Price Books (place) second-hand and remaindered titles at reduced costs with some titles at clearance rates.
 Lawrence University (Wisconsin) provided copies of Colleges that Change Lives.
 Pilgrim Lutheran, Saint Paul, Little Library.
 Books given or withdrawn from the church library are free.
+My Thrift Store, Saint Paul, has a modest used book section.
 Ramsey County Library Friends (place) sell select titles donated or withdrawn from collection use, all at the most reasonable prices.
 Scuppernong Books is a high quality thriving store in Greensboro, NC with used books at discount and food and drink for sale.
 Sixth Chamber Used Books (Saint Paul) since 1995 has sold quality books at reasonable and clearance prices.
 Unfortunately this store closed in March.
-The owners have another store, the Fox Den, in River Falls, WI Subtext is a selective, high quality bookstore, the only one in downtown Minneapolis.
+The owners have another store, the Fox Den, in River Falls, WI Sub Text is a selective, high quality bookstore, the only one in downtown Saint Paul.
 They carry used books as well, many for next to nothing.
 Katharine Sween, a school band director and flutist, taught music for 30 years.
 Target (place) sells a small number of books, including some located in the office and stationery section.
 Thiftbooks, a store linked to the Amazon market place, sells used books at discounted rates.
+Beverly Voldseth, a Minnesota poet, is a close friend of mine and a generous one.
 World of Books, a store linked to the Amazon market, also sells used books at discounted rates.

 6 January, Sub Text.